-Global Diversity Awareness Month Programming Guide

-The Diversity Movement Published October 2021
+Global Diversity Awareness Month Programming Guide The Diversity Movement Updated October 2022

-Global Diversity Awareness Month celebrates the values, contributions, and diversity of cultures and communities around the world.
+Global Diversity Awareness Month celebrates the values, contributions, and diversity of cultures around the world.
 By elevating diverse voices, you highlight the unique perspectives each individual brings to the table.
 Now, each October, many organizations choose to observe and celebrate Global Diversity Awareness Month by highlighting, honoring, and learning more about diverse customs, cultures, and experiences.
 By doing so, we gain a greater awareness of and appreciation for the unique backgrounds and identities of others and can better leverage diverse perspectives for greater innovation, problem-solving, productivity, and collaboration.
 As you start to design your Global Diversity Awareness Month programming, it's important to consider the many different ethnicities, cultures, heritages, and experiences that weave together to form each individual's unique tapestry.
 Each of us is a singular mix of intersectional and overlapping identities which contribute to our full sense of self.

-Remember that October should not be the only month in which you celebrate diversity.
+Also remember that October should not be the only month in which you celebrate diversity.
 Instead, it's helpful to think of this month as a kick-off or a high note in your yearly schedule of diversity, equity, and inclusion (DEI) programming.
 If you are not already prioritizing DEI at your organization, it's important to realize that these programs may appear insincere or performative without a deeper organizational commitment.
 If that's the case, Global Diversity Awareness Month offers the chance to take solid, foundational steps toward greater DEI at large, which we recommend you communicate and begin before launching a full month of diversity programming.

-What are the first steps in creating a celebration that is authentic to the diversity of your organization?
+What are the first steps in creating a celebration that authentically represents my organization?

 Start by collecting qualitative and quantitative data to measure the current state of DEI at your organization.
-This baseline data will help you see your organization objectively so that you can create an authentic celebration and begin to think about potential future goals.
-Consider a survey that asks employees to voluntarily contribute their demographic data (race, gender, ethnicity, religion, sexual orientation, disability, neurodiversity, age, tenure, family status, socioeconomic background, and more).
-Include questions that help to gauge feelings of belonging and inclusion, like "do you feel that your voice is heard and valued?" and "do you feel welcomed, respected, and empowered to grow?"
-And remember to explain why you are collecting this data: so you can better understand, celebrate, and embrace the unique diversity of your organization.
+These baseline metrics will help you see your organization objectively so that you can create an authentic celebration and begin to think about potential future goals.
+Consider a survey that asks employees to voluntarily contribute their demographic data (race, gender, ethnicity, religion, sexual orientation, disability, neurodiversity, age, tenure, family structure, socioeconomic background, and more).
+Include questions that help to gauge feelings of belonging and inclusion, like "do you feel that your voice is heard and valued?" and "do you feel welcome, respected, and empowered to grow?"
+And remember to explain why you are collecting this data: so you can better understand and celebrate the unique diversity of your organization.